sbordeyne/yandex/README.md

 API_KEY = "<your_api_token_here>"
 ```

-You can get an API token here : https://translate.yandex.com/developers/keys
+You can get an API token [here](https://translate.yandex.com/developers/keys)

 ## Usage